Truetech000/Youtube-Music-Downloader/README.md

 Upon first run, this README will be moved to \Resources if you ever need to view it later.

-I initially made this script for myself and family but feel that others may find it useful as well, i am by no means a professional and just did this on my free time so if you have any complaints, please file them in your nearest trash receptical and have a great day...
+I initially made this script for myself and family but feel that others may find it useful as well, i am by no means a professional and just did this on my free time.
+If you have any complaints, please let me know.